jovotech/jovo-cli/docs/deploy-command.md

 # deploy Command

-The `jovov4 deploy` CLI command can be used to deploy your project to various developer consoles and cloud providers.
+The `jovo deploy` CLI command can be used to deploy your project to various developer consoles and cloud providers.

 ## Introduction

-The `jovov4 deploy` command offers the following features:
+The `jovo deploy` command offers the following features:

 - [`deploy:platform`](#deploy:platform): Upload project files to platform developer consoles (e.g. Amazon Alexa Developer Console, Actions on Google Console)
 - [`deploy:code`](#deploy:platform): Upload the source code to a cloud provider (e.g. AWS Lambda)